National Suicide Prevention Lifeline: 1-800-273-TALK or Text “HOME” to 741741

 - Suicide Prevention Resource Center provides information on the risks and protective factors of adolescents being affected by suicide.

 - The US Department of HHS gives information on mental health in adolescents.
-This link offers the basic information surrounding mental health and while also including national and state datasheets.
+This link offers the basic information surrounding mental health while also including national and state datasheets.